A New Relationship Over The Holidays: Holiday Traditions & Self-Care

 Medically reviewed by April Justice, LICSW

-Updated January 9, 2025by BetterHelp Editorial Team
+Updated January 23rd, 2026 by BetterHelp Editorial Team

 New relationships often cause a whirlwind of joy and excitement.
 People tend to want to spend lots of time together as they fall in love.
-However, if you just started a relationship before or during the holidays, you might be uncertain about what qualifies as too much time to spend together.
+However, when starting a relationship before or during the holidays, dating can be tricky.
+You and your love interest might be uncertain about what qualifies as too much time to spend together.
 You may also worry about how to combine each other’s traditions and schedules during this time while not abandoning your other plans or self-care.
-Below, explore ways to navigate a new relationship over the holidays while simultaneously keeping your other plans intact and looking after your mental health.
+If you’re newly dating and haven’t yet solidified your relationship status, you might wonder when the other person expects, especially if you hope that your relationship is going to grow.
+Should you invite them to holiday dinner?
+Would they feel comfortable being in the world of your friends and family?
+Or would that be too much too soon?

 Potential impacts of the holidays on your feelings and mental health

-The holidays can be associated with joy and connection for many people, but they can also cause, contribute to, or exacerbate mental health challenges.
-For example, 64% of people with a mental illness say the symptoms of their condition worsen over the holidays.
-In addition, nine out of ten Americans say they are stressed over the holidays.
 Holidays can cause conflict between family members, and shopping, travel plans, houseguests, and crowds may also increase stress levels.
 Or, for those who don’t have anywhere to go over the holidays, loneliness, depression, and distress can occur.
+Working with an online therapist can be a convenient way to get support for these symptoms.

 Those in a new relationship may not be aware of the other person’s holiday situation yet, which can bring up conflicting desires for holiday plans.
 In addition, past negative relationship experiences may come up in the emotion of the holidays, and being in the early stages of a relationship can lead to misunderstandings.
 Being aware of these factors may be helpful when figuring out how to navigate a new relationship over the holidays without letting past relationships, past experiences, or stress impact your connection.